22 Best Trees For Bees + FREE Printable

 The redbud tree is stunning.

-No list of nectar-producing trees would be complete without a mention of the redbud tree.
-In early to mid-spring, its unique mauve-pink blooms sprout up all over the tree including the branches and trunk.
+A list of nectar-producing trees would be incomplete without mentioning the redbud tree.
+In early to mid-spring, its unique mauve-pink blooms sprout throughout the tree, including the branches and trunk.

-There are a variety of redbud species that range in size so do your research before planting one.
+Various redbud species range in size, so do your research before planting one.

 6. Oak tree